rune/rune/docs/docs/advanced/joining-leaving.md

 ## Supporting Players Leaving Midgame {#supporting-players-leaving-midgame}

 Continuing the example of the card-game Hearts, it’s quite complex to decide what should happen if a player leaves.
-By default, Dusk will end the game.
+By default, Rune will end the game.
 Players can then restart or choose an new one from the game selection.

 The game can provide a `playerLeft` callback in `initLogic()` to make it clear that they support players dynamically leaving.
 The callback will “clean up” the game state and let the game continue for the remaining players.
 For games with turns, the game should skip the turn if it’s the turn of the player who left.